kcaze/magical_vacation_translation/text_rendering/control_characters/README.md

 0x1D switch font set.
 Takes a byte argument for the font set to switch to.
 0x1E newline cleanup for vwf_menu. used so that position is recalibrated after a
      newline.
-0x1F beginning of string marker, inserted so that RAM is reset properly.
-Takes
-     an additional byte argument for the font set to switch to.